LordAlexWorks/guava.ios/fastlane/README.md

 fastlane ios screens
 ```
 Creates new screenshots and uploads them to iTunes Connect
-### ios dailybuild
+### ios beta
 ```
-fastlane ios dailybuild
+fastlane ios beta
 ```
-Submit a new daily build to Apple TestFlight
+Release a new beta version on TestFlight

-A daily build is sent to Guava team by default
+This action does the following:

+- Verifies API keys are non-empty

+- Ensures a clean git status

+- Increment the build number

+- Build and sign the app

+- Upload the ipa file to testFlight

+- Post a message to slack containing the download link

+- Commit and push the version bump
 ### ios weeklybuild
 ```
 fastlane ios weeklybuild